mikeshutov/ResponsiveRecaptchaV2/readme.md

 ```

 # Other properties which can be passed:
-- verifyCallback: Use this for your success callback.
+- callback: Use this for your success callback.
 You will get access to the token same as before and also the whole ResponsiveRecaptcha object as a second value.
 - expiredCallback: Use this for your expired callback.
 As above this will also give you access to the Recaptcha object which was created.
 - errorCallback: Use this for your error callback.
 This will also contain the object.
 - theme: If you wish to use the dark theme simply pass this as 'dark'.
+- error: If you wish to start the recaptcha in error mode.
+- errorCustom: If you start the recaptcha in error mode what message you wish to display.
+- errorPosition: Where should the error be displayed.
+Available options are: top,bottom,left,right defaults to top.

 ## Properties and Methods Available in the ResponsiveRecaptcha object
 # Properties: